-Table 1 Bee visitation and behavior data by genus during the ambush bug experiment.
+Table 1 Bee visitation and behavior by genus during the ambush bug experiment.
 The sociality of each genus is noted.
 “Visits” is the total number of occurrences of each genus during the soldier beetle experiment.
 “Duration” is the mean visit duration in seconds and S.E. is 1 standard error of the mean.
 “Pollen” and “nectar” are the number of pollen and nectar collection events is recorded for each genus.
 “Exclusion” is the number exclusionary behaviors performed by the soldier beetle (see text).
 “Male” and “female” refers to the number of visits by each.
-“Present” and “absent” refer to the occupancy status of the flower and numbers in those columns are the numbers of visits to flowers with or without occupants.
+“Present” and “Absent” refer to the occupancy status of the flower and numbers in those columns are the numbers of visits to flowers with or without occupants.